Alerts¶

 If you get an access denied error, check with your Compliant Kubernetes administrator.

-If you want to access AlertManager, for example to confirm that its configuration was picked up correctly, or to configure silences, proceed as follows:
+If you want to access Alertmanager, for example to confirm that its configuration was picked up correctly, proceed as follows:

 - Type: